hanufeenstra/BugtrackerHF/README.md

 This project is licensed under the terms of the MIT license.

-See license.mit for more detail.
+See LICENSE.mit for more detail.

 ####################################################